europace/baufismart-antraege-api/README.md

 ```

 ### Set loan officer
+As loan provider, update the the loan officer for well informed advisors and easy conversations with sales.

 If you set the loan officer, she/he can edit the approval and the contact information will automatically shared with the advisor in BaufiSmart.
 Requirement:
 - the caller is loan officer for the approval